Brini Maxwell: The Brini Maxwell Show

 After Bravo passed on the show Briamonte, Sander, and Termite Art pitched it to Stephen Schwartz and Heather Moran, newly named VP's of programming for the Style network, then a sister network to E!
 Entertainment Television.
 The pitch resulted in an order for a 13-episode season.

 Production

 The first season of The Brini Maxwell Show for the Style network was taped in the summer of 2003 with studio production taking place on the main stage at Unitel Studios on west 57th St. in New York City.
 Location shoots for the season were taped over a period of six months in New York City, Los Angeles, and Las Vegas.
-The Brini Maxwell Show debuted on the Style network on Thursday, January 1, 2004 at 10pm.
+The Brini Maxwell Show debuted on the Style network on Thursday, January 1, 2004 at 10 p.m.

-The second season went into production in the summer of 2004 and debuted in November of 2005.
+The second season went into production in the summer of 2004 and debuted in November 2005.

 Episodes

 Cancellation

 The show was cancelled after two seasons when Comcast hired Ted Harbert to helm the E! family of networks.